 Modify the last paragraph of p.63 as follows:

-If a device is the final destination of a concatenated frame, as indicated by its address matching the address found in the Destination Address field of the L2R Routing IE, the device unconcatenates the frames from each source device based on the information contained in the DCat IE.
+If a device is the final destination of a concatenated frame, as indicated by its address matching the address found in the Destination Address field of the L2R Routing IE, the L2R sublayer delivers the frame to the next higher layer with an L2R-DATA.indication primitive where DCat is set to TRUE.
+NbOfDcatFrames, SaList and LengthList are set based on the information contained in the DCat IE. L2rPayload is set to the payload of the received frame.

 Specify in the document that DCat is allowed only if the size of the frame is less than or equal to 255 since it is the maximum length allowed by the Length field in the DCat IE.